How Rapid Detox Works

 • Medical assistance is available before, during, and after treatment

-• The patient is recommended to undergo treatment proper after regular detox
+• The patient is recommended to undergo residential treatment after regular detox, where they obtain therapy to address mental health conditions and treat the underlying causes of addiction

 Should I Do Rapid Detox?

 The goal of this article is to help you make an informed decision about detox programs that truly work.
-In summary, the information gathered from scientific journals and years of research about rapid detox states that it is not ideal for treating the brain disease of addiction.
-Much like medication, rapid detox only treats withdrawal symptoms but does not do much in addressing the brain’s ability to overcome cravings or avoid substance use disorder triggers.
+The information gathered from scientific journals and years of research about rapid detox states that it is not ideal for treating the emotional effects and brain disease of addiction.
+Much like medication, rapid detox only treats withdrawal symptoms but does not do much in addressing the brain’s ability to overcome cravings, underlying conditions or avoid substance use disorder triggers.

 Yes, some people may attempt to self-medicate by looking for a rapid detox drink or looking for centers that show an affordable rapid detox price, quick and easy treatments do not always translate to effectiveness.
 The studies report that the risks of undergoing a rapid detox procedure definitely outweigh its benefits.